otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/09-react-2-components.md

       <Welcome firstName="John" /> {/*
                                      It will render - Welcome John in an <h1> element.
 Note: a prop attribute is given.
-Make sure the prop attribute's name is the same as what is specified in the parent component, i.e., Welcome.js.
+Make sure the prop attribute's name is the same as what is specified in the child component, i.e., Welcome.js.
                                    */}
     </div>
   )